Auschwitz cross

-The Auschwitz cross is a cross erected near the Auschwitz concentration camp, in Oświęcim County, Poland, which was erected to commemorate the 74,000 Polish Catholics who died at the concentration camp as a consequence of the Nazi German occupation of Poland during the Second World War.
-This included two canonised Catholic saints: St. Maximilian Maria Kolbe and St. Teresa Benedicta of the Cross.
-Carmelite nuns opened a convent near Auschwitz I in 1984.
+The Auschwitz cross is a cross in front of the Auschwitz concentration camp, in Oświęcim County, Poland, which was erected to commemorate the spot where 151 prisoners (including 80 Poles) were shot by Gerhard Palitzsch on 11 November, 1941.

+Catholic presence and opposition

-Prominent Jewish organisations attempted to pressure Poland to remove the cross commemorating the Polish victims.
+Carmelite nuns opened a convent near the camp in 1984 and have been major supporters of keeping the cross on the grounds, despite opposition.
+Prominent Jewish organisations attempted to pressure Poland to remove the cross.
 Edgar Bronfman, president of the World Jewish Congress called for the removal of the convent.
 Public statements from Theo Klein, president of the Council of Jews in France, Jewish activist Serge Klarsfeld, and Gerhard Riegner, representative of the World Jewish Congress, also demanded the removal of the convent.
 The American branch of the World Jewish Congress also protested with statements from chairman Wolfe Kelman and the Orthodox faction representative Zvi Zakheim.
-Representatives of the Catholic Church agreed in 1987.
-One year later the Carmelites erected the large cross to commemorate Pope John Paul II's 1979 Mass for some 500,000 people on the grounds of the Auschwitz II (Birkenau) extermination camp.
-This mass took place just outside Block 11, a torture prison in Auschwitz I, visible from within the camp.
-The Carmelites remained in their convent until 1993 and moved then to a new convent nearby; their cross was not removed.
+Representatives of the Catholic Church agreed in 1987. [source?]

+One year later the Carmelites erected the large cross, previously used to celebrate Pope John Paul II's 1979 Mass for some 500,000 people on the grounds of the Auschwitz II (Birkenau) extermination camp, to commemorate the spot where 151 prisoners (including 80 Poles) were shot by Gerhard Palitzsch on 11 November, 1941.
+This Mass took place just outside Block 11, a torture prison in Auschwitz I, visible from within the camp.